Below you’ll find some of the work we are doing to bring national attention to autism.

 On August 7th, 2020, CASDA published a written submission to the House of Commons Standing Committee on Finance for their pre-budget consultations.
 These will be tabled in the House of Commons in December 2020 and will be taken into consideration by the Minister of Finance in preparation of devising the 2021 Federal Budget.

 In our written submission, CASDA focused on the next steps in developing a National Autism Strategy as outlined by the Roadmap to a National Autism Strategy.
 You can access the full document here.

 Policy Working Groups in the 5 Blueprint AreasRead More

 Following the webinar, “Informing Canada’s Autism Strategy: Lessons From Across the Globe,” CASDA established Policy Working Groups.
 Lead by CASDA Board Members who co-chair this work with graduate student trainees, these Policy Working Groups are responsible for providing expert and stakeholder perspectives on a series of policy briefs.
 Each of the five groups – covering an area of the Blueprint, work to identify key Canadian policy levers to advance a National Autism Strategy.
 These Policy Working Groups were formed by an open call to CASDA members with lived experience along with key experts and KBHN members.

 Click on the image below to expand the visual.

-CASDA is doing an employment scan of all employment programs/services that autistic people are eligible for across Canada.
-This is modelled after CACL’s 2019 employment scan for people with intellectual disabilities to identify gaps in current support.
-Starting August, we will be sending this questionnaire to both government representatives and organizations receiving funding from these programs.
+CASDA is doing an employment scan of all employment programs/services that autistic people are eligible for across Canada to identify gaps in current government support.
+Starting August 2020, we will be sending this questionnaire to both government representatives and organizations receiving funding from these programs.